Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 \subsubsection{Scenario-Based Results}

 Table \ref{tab:run_time} shows the optimum objective values and computation times from our experiments.
-For small instances, dual simplex is quick.
+For small instances, the dual simplex method is quick.
 However, as the number of scenarios increases, Benders' decomposition solves the problem faster.
-Dual simplex could not find a feasible solution for Durham and Canberra networks with 52 scenarios in 24 hours.
+Dual simplex could not find a feasible solution for Durham and Canberra networks with 52 scenarios in 36 hours.
 The performance of Benders' decomposition depends on the tolerances of the optimality and feasibility cuts.
-We use the default tolerances ($10^{-6}$) in CPLEX for all instances except for the 52-scenario case, where we set it to $0.1$.
-For both networks, the objective values increase with the number of scenarios, highlighting cost underestimation if sufficient scenarios are not considered.
+We use the default tolerances ($10^{-6}$) in CPLEX for all instances.
+The solver's implementation internally incorporates parallelization and efficient cut management.
+All reported solutions satisfy the solver’s global optimality gap; the Benders tolerance was used only for cut management.
+For both networks, the objective values increase with the number of scenarios, except for the 12-scenario case in Durham, highlighting cost underestimation if sufficient scenarios are not considered.
 One of the reasons for this underestimation is that the model misses out on critical scenarios that influence long-term decision-making.

 When the number of scenarios is small, the installed solar panels dominate the charging station power requirements, and hence, the contracted capacity costs are low.
 Conversely, as the number of scenarios increases with a shorter time interval for each scenario, the grid power capacity requirement increases to handle the extreme cases of low solar energy generation, reducing the requirement for solar panels.
-Note that for the 4-scenario case in Canberra, the Benders' objective value is slightly higher than the dual simplex objective.
+Note that for the 4-scenario case in Canberra, the Benders' objective value is slightly lower than the dual simplex objective.
 This happens due to the tolerances used in the optimization solver.

+To further assess the computational behavior of Benders’ decomposition, we report convergence statistics for the 52-scenario case.
+The convergence behavior of the proposed algorithm is illustrated in Figure \ref{fig:gap_iterations} for both Durham and Canberra networks.
+In both cases, the optimality gap exhibits an overall decreasing trend as additional cuts are generated, eventually converging to the optimal solution.
+In the Durham network, the gap reduces rapidly in the initial iterations, then gradually tapers as the algorithm approaches optimality, a characteristic of decomposition-based methods.
+A similar trend is observed for the Canberra network, although convergence is comparatively slower due to the larger problem size, requiring more iterations.
+Note that the optimality gap increases slightly in a few iterations for both networks due to non-monotonic updates to the dual bounds, potentially caused by perturbations introduced by the solver to handle numerical issues.